LBartolini/DockerOVPNClient/README.md

 Add configuration file *.ovpn inside the config folder with name config.ovpn (if you want to use a different name, change it also in the Compose file).

 Then proceed with the usual make commands: build, up, down.

+For proxy: make start-proxy, and inside ssh connection start the firefox container inside server.